Mawitey/Final_Capstone_Project/README.md

 #### Exploratory Analysis
 The dataset was explored visually and statistically to understand distributions and relationships among variables.
-- **Histograms** showed data distributions for price, bed, bath, and house size.
+- **Histograms:** showed data distributions for price, bed, bath, and house size.
-- **Correlation heatmap** revealed strong positive relationships between house size, number of bedrooms, and price.
+- **Correlation heatmap:** revealed strong positive relationships between house size, number of bedrooms, and price.
-- **Scatter plots** illustrated clear upward trends — as house size and number of bedrooms increased, price tended to rise.
+- **Scatter plots:** illustrated clear upward trends — as house size and number of bedrooms increased, price tended to rise.

 ### Results